peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 # Introduction

-[@!RFC7344] automates DNSSEC delegation trust maintenance by having the child publish CDS and/or CDNSKEY records which hold the prospective DS parameters.
+[@!RFC7344] automates DNSSEC delegation trust maintenance by having the child publish CDS and/or CDNSKEY records which describe the prospective DS parameters.
 Similarly, [@!RFC7477] specifies CSYNC records indicating a desired update of the delegation's NS and associated glue records.